-- Continued periodic reporting to the Conflict Minerals team sponsor to track progress, assess risks and provide management support as needed. - Contacted in-scope suppliers whose responses were identified as incomplete, inconsistent or inaccurate. - Reviewed in-scope suppliers' responses to track smelters or refiners in our supply chain that supply us with Conflict Minerals and have not received a conformant or active designation from the RMI's RMAP program or other independent Third-Party Audit programs. - Referred in-scope suppliers to online training materials that included an overview of Rule 13p-1 and instructions on how to complete the CMRT. - As part of our continued risk management efforts, we send follow up letters to high risk non-responsive in-scope suppliers, and to in-scope suppliers who declared the existence of Conflict Minerals in their supply chain from the CAHRAs from smelters or refiners that do not participate in the RMI's RMAP program.
-While the Company is committed to responsible sourcing of Conflict Minerals, it does not seek to eliminate sourcing from the CAHRAs.
+- Continued periodic reporting to the Conflict Minerals team sponsor to track progress, assess risks and provide management support as needed. - Contacted in-scope suppliers whose responses were identified as incomplete, inconsistent or inaccurate. - Reviewed in-scope suppliers' responses to track smelters or refiners in our supply chain that supply us with Conflict Minerals and have not received a conformant or active designation from the RMI's RMAP program or other independent third-party audit programs. - Referred in-scope suppliers to online training materials that included an overview of Rule 13p-1 and instructions on how to complete the CMRT. - As part of our continued risk management efforts, we send follow-up letters to high-risk, non-responsive in-scope suppliers, as well as to in-scope suppliers who have declared the existence of conflict minerals in their supply chain from smelters or refiners in CAHRAs that do not participate in the RMAP.
+Additionally, we have sent risk management letters to suppliers providing an outdated version of the CMRT, and to those declaring the presence of conflict minerals from uncertified smelters not located in the covered countries.
+We also require verification from suppliers who have declared their products to be "conflict-free."